DanielCalvo/studies/Book_notes/DesiningDataIntensiveApplications.md

     - Maintainability
 - The summary on page 22 is very nice too!

+- Sounds like trying to code a twitter clone using the approach on the first chapter of the data intensive apps would be a fun exercise

 ## 2. Relational vs document model
 - Learning one relational database (like PostgreSQL) and one Document database (like MongoDB?) could be a very good learning exercise!